varabyte/kobweb/README.md

 * an intuitive structure for organizing your Kotlin website or web app
 * automatic handling of routing between pages
-* a collection of useful _batteries included_ widgets built on top of Web Compose
+* a collection of useful _batteries included_ widgets built on top of Compose for Web
 * an environment built from the ground up around live reloading
 * static site exports for improved SEO
 * shared, rich types between client and server